anime-db/anime-db/README.md

 ### From Windows ###

-**Note:** The default is expected that PHP is installed on your computer.
+**Note:** The default is expected that PHP is installed on directory `bin/php`.
-If you put the PHP in directory `bin/php`, you need edit startup-file of the application to specify the path to PHP.
+If you put the PHP is installed on your computer, you need edit config file to specify the path to PHP.
-Open file `AnimeDB_Run.vbs` and set real path to PHP.
+Open file `config.ini` and set real path to PHP.

-    sPhp = sPath & "/bin/php/php.exe"
+    php=php

-To run the application, call the script
+To run the application, call programm

-    AnimeDB_Run.vbs

-To stop the application, call the script

-    AnimeDB_Stop.vbs
+    AnimeDB.exe

 ### From Linux ###